Clocks And Calendars Formulas

 Minute Spaces : The face or dial of clock is a circle whose circumference is divided into 60 equal parts, named minute spaces.

-Hour hand and minute hand: The smaller hand of a clock is called the hour hand or short hand and the larger one is called minute hand or long hand.
+Hour hand and minute hand: The smaller hand of a clock is called the hour hand or shorthand and the larger hand ( instead of one ) is called minute hand or long hand.

 Important Observations and Formulas of Clock :